-To describe the meaning of the symbol in our logo, we need to explain a bit more about ROUNDMAP™.
+To understand the meaning of the symbol in our logo, we need to explain a bit more about ROUNDMAP™ and have a good look at the detrimental effects of functional silos.

-Furthermore, we know siloization impedes the organization’s readiness to change, as noted by Harvard, as innovation hinges more and more on the interfaces between functions.
+Furthermore, we know siloization impedes the organization’s readiness for change, as noted by Harvard, as innovation hinges more and more on the interfaces between functions.

-Guiding Principles ─ We believe these 4 C’s are at the crosshairs of performance:
+PRINCIPLES ─ Addtionally to the 4-step pattern, we believe the following 4 C’s are at the crosshairs of performance:

-- CONNECTION ─ build strong Alliances of Trust™, with all stakeholders, across teams and networks.
+- CONNECTION ─ build strong Alliances of Trust™, across teams and networks.

-- COOPETITION ─ find the right balance between competitive and collaborative participation on digital platforms.
+- COOPETITION ─ find a balance between competition and collaboration.

-- CULTURE ─ commit to meaningful ventures, driven by shared values and beliefs.
+- CULTURE ─ commit to customer value, driven by shared values and beliefs.

-- CHANGE ─ respect the forces that drive the business cycles while encouraging experimentation and innovation.
+- CHANGE ─ respect the forces that drive the business cycle while encouraging experimentation and innovation.

 The symbol in our logo is derived from an ancient stone carving, following the tradition of Celtic knots.
 The Celtic knotware tradition represents the interconnectedness of life and eternity, including loyalty and friendship.

-As such, our symbol emphasizes the significance of having separate teams work together in unity to drive each of the four elementary cycles: the business cycle, product cycle, customer cycle, and the growth cycle.
+As such, our symbol emphasizes the significance of having separate teams work together in unity to drive customer engagement, and point to the four lifecycles (carousels) that lead to sustained growth.

 Our study into the Customer Dynamics that led to the construction of the ROUNDMAP system made us perceive company-customer relationships as a double helix, similar to a DNA-string.